Antique Watson & Sons – The Analyst’s Brass Monocular Microscope – c1884, Cased

 Turning to the technical details, the coarse focus is via rack and pinion with the older style horizontal cut rack that’s in good condition with no damaged teeth.
 It has a good smooth action that holds in position on adjustment, with some lateral play in the dovetails.
 The coarse focus thumb-wheels are in brass, also showing some spotting and tarnishing.
 Fine focus is of the older type and operated via a separate brass thumb-wheel located at the front of the main tube, which operates against sprung resistance acting on the nose-piece only and works quite well.

-With the optics, this Watson microscope comes fitted with a non-graduated brass eyepiece draw-tube inside a brass main optical tube and there’s a later vintage Watson 5x magnification eyepiece along with a 10x magnification top-hat eyepiece that has a bottom lens missing .
+With the optics, this Watson microscope comes fitted with a non-graduated brass eyepiece draw-tube inside a brass main optical tube and there’s a top-hat eyepiece of about 4x magnification and a later vintage Watson 5x magnification eyepiece along with a 10x magnification top-hat eyepiece that has a bottom lens missing .

 There are three period objectives as follows:

-– 2/3rds inch in brass – Watson – 10x magnification with canister
+– 2 inches in brass – Watson – 3x magnification with canister

 – 1/4 inch in brass – no maker’s name